Vheissu/aurelia2-plugins/packages/aurelia2-cookie/README.md

-# aurelia2-hooks
+# aurelia2-cookie

-A WordPress inspired filter and hooks based system for your Aurelia applications.
+A simplistic class for working with cookies in Aurelia 2.